Presidency of John F. Kennedy: Peace Corps

 An agency to enable Americans to volunteer in developing countries appealed to Kennedy because it fit in with his campaign themes of self-sacrifice and volunteerism, while also providing a way to redefine American relations with the Third World.
 His use of war rhetoric for peaceful ends made his appeal for the new idea compelling to public opinion.

-Upon taking office, Kennedy issued an executive order establishing the Peace Corps, and he named his brother-in-law, Sargent Shriver, as the agency's first director.
-Due in large part to Shriver's effective lobbying efforts, Congress approved the permanent establishment of the Peace Corps programs.
+On March 1, 1961, Kennedy signed Executive Order 10924 that officially started the Peace Corps.
+He appointed his brother-in-law, Sargent Shriver, to serve the agency's first director.
+Due in large part to Shriver's effective lobbying efforts, Congress approved the permanent establishment of the Peace Corps program on September 22, 1961.
+Tanganyika (present-day Tanzania) and Ghana were the first countries to participate in the program.
 Kennedy took great pride in the Peace Corps, and he ensured that it remained free of CIA influence, but he largely left its administration to Shriver.
+Kennedy also saw the program as a means of countering the stereotype of the "Ugly American" and "Yankee imperialism," especially in the emerging nations of post-colonial Africa and Asia.
 In the first twenty-five years, more than 100,000 Americans served in 44 countries as part of the program.
 Most Peace Corps volunteers taught English in schools, but many became involved in activities like construction and food delivery.